Green Initiatives for a Better Community

 - All schools have adopted integrated pest management programs.
 Low toxicity controls are used for insects and other pests whenever possible.

-- Charlottesville High School and Bufrod Middle School have rainwater catchment systems that capture rainwater from roofs to use for the high school athletic field and the City Schoolyard Garden at Buford.
+- Charlottesville High School, Venable and Burnley-Moran Elementaries, and Buford Middle School have rainwater catchment systems that capture rainwater to use for the high school athletic field and gardens.